 A patch test is imperative and can be mailed out to you in advance with full instructions on how to attend to same.

-We work closely with the wonderful Versacchi - the Hair loss and Wig clinic Road in Cork city on an " on call " basis .
-They have made a room available to me for Versacchi clients to attend to all things brows .
+We work closely with the wonderful Versacchi - the Hair loss and Wig clinic Road in Cork city .
+They have made a room available to me for Versacchi clients to attend to all things brows in prep for Chemo or Alopecia .
 This is part of their service to their clients.
 We will try to arrange your apt to have your eyebrows Microbladed the same day as your wig appointment , so it is all under one roof .
 If we are unable to facilitate this we will offer you an appointment at our Clonakilty clinic.

 Contact us directly to arrange your apt.